Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Theoretical Analysis

-We will also make use of the norm of both a vector and a matrix.
-Given a matrix $M \in \sR^{n\times m}$ we will use $||M||$ to denote the operator norm of $M$ which is the maximum singular value of $M$.
-Given a vector $v \in \sR^{m}$ we will use $||v||$ to denote the Euclidean $2$-norm of $v$.
-Note that if we view $v$ as a column vector so that $v \in \sR^{m \times 1}$ then the operator norm of $v$ viewed as a $m \times 1$-matrix is precisely the Euclidean $2$-norm of $v$.
-Hence the notation should create no confusion.
-When computing weight and gradient norms in \cref{sec:optimization_dynamics} we used the Frobenius norm which we remind the reader is defined in the following way: given a $n\times m$ matrix $M = (m_{ij})$ the Frobenius norm is defined by $||M||_F := \sqrt{\sum_{i,j }m_{ij}^2}$.
-For vectors this coincides with the usual $2$-norm i.e. Euclidean norm.
+We will use norms for both vectors and matrices.
+Given a matrix $M \in \sR^{n\times m}$ we use $\|M\|$ to denote the operator norm (the largest singular value).
+Given a vector $v \in \sR^{m}$ we use $\|v\|$ to denote the Euclidean $2$-norm.
+When computing weight and gradient norms in \cref{sec:optimization_dynamics} we use the Frobenius norm: given $M = (m_{ij}) \in \sR^{n\times m}$,